-Four hospital acquired C.difficile toxin positive isolates were reported in September and eight in October bringing the total to 30 against the annual trajectory of 33.
-The Trust is therefore over trajectory to-date.
-Root cause analyses continue to be undertaken on each of these patients and discussed at the bi-weekly HCAI meetings.
-The most common factors being identified are the inappropriate use of antibiotics and delay in isolation.
-These are addressed with the relevant staff during the RCA meetings.
+Three hospital acquired C.difficile toxin positive isolates were reported in November and one in December bringing the total to 34 against the annual trajectory of 33.
+The Trust has therefore breached its annual trajectory.
+The incidence has however reduced in November and December compared with September and October when a total of 12 hospital acquired C. difficile results were reported.
+Root-cause analyses (RCAs) continue to be undertaken on each of these patients and discussed at the biweekly HCAI meetings.
+Antibiotic use and delays in isolation continue to be factors identified during RCAs and this is addressed with the staff at the HCAI meetings.

 Although Letchmore ward continues to have one side room ring-fenced for patients with C.difficile associated diarrhoea, due to bed pressures and capacity, it is not always possible to keep this bed vacant.
 As such, not all patients with C.diff are able to be transferred to Letchmore ward as per Trust policy.
+Letchmore ward will become part of the surgical division in January 2013 and six side-rooms have been allocated on AAU level 3 to accommodate infectious patients.
+C.difficile will have priority.
+This facility will require minor building alterations and the work is due to begin early in the New Year.
 The single sex accommodation policy also causes a delay in isolation at times as although side rooms can be made available, the patients are of different sex hence these side rooms cannot be used.